Best Restaurants in Easton, PA

 Ocean, 235 Ferry St., (610)559-7211

 This is where I ask to go on my Birthday and Anniversary, but the interesting thing is that it’s also a great place for a casual midweek bite.
 I’ve had a romantic dinner with my husband, Martinis with my sisters-in-law, a midweek girlfriends’ night out, a party for 25 of our closest friends in the private room downstairs; and never been disappointed.
 The food and drinks are really unique and the service is outstanding.
 Don’t let the name throw you – there’s some seafood but lots of other stuff too.

 House-made yam chips anyone?
 Great burgers and salads as well as interesting entrees.
 The beautiful building and historic pub feel are such fun.
 Every downtown should have a place like this!
 I suppose I should mention the beer – about a jillion kinds available.

 3rd & Ferry Fish Market, 56 S. Third St., (610)829-1404

 Really, really fresh seafood in an amazingly refurbished downtown space.
 The bar is stunning and worth spending some time at – not to mention the delicious cocktails and extensive wine and beer list.
 The open kitchen up front is fun to watch.
 If you’re a raw bar fan this is your spot.
 Don’t skip dessert – best key lime pie north of the keys.

 I could go on for days!
-When you’ve tried all these branch out to our other favorites: River Grille, Two River’s Brewing, Black & Blue, Maxim’s 22, Porter’s Pub, Mesa – Seriously, you need to stay a couple of weeks!!
-Check out our Location Page for a complete listing of area restaurants.
+When you’ve tried all these branch out to our other favorites: River Grille, Black & Blue, Maxim’s 22, Porter’s Pub, Mesa – Seriously, you need to stay a couple of weeks!!
+Check out the map below for more suggestions of area restaurants.
 Buon Appetito!